lagadic/vision_visp/README.md

 ## Setup

 This package contains submodules.
 It can be compiled like any other ROS package using `catkin_make`.
-In that case you have to consider the `groovy-devel` branch.
+In that case you have to consider the `fuerte-devel` branch.

 Supposed you have a catkin work space just run:

 	$ cd ~/catkin_ws/src
-	$ git clone -b groovy-devel --recursive https://github.com/lagadic/vision_visp.git
+	$ git clone -b fuerte-devel --recursive https://github.com/lagadic/vision_visp.git
 	$ cd ..
 	$ catkin_make